Welcome to Hawthorn Class!

 The children will wear their PE kits to school on those days and stay in those clothes for the whole day.
 Please ensure that all clothing items are still labelled.

-Maths and Spelling homework will both be set on a Friday, to be returned the following week - Maths (Friday), Spelling (Thursday).
+Maths/SPaG and Spelling homework will both be set on a Thursday to be returned the following Thursday.
 It is expected that children read five times per week at least and this must be recorded in their reading diaries.
-These will be collected every Thursday and the children will receive a housepoint if they have five adult signatures in their reading diaries.
+These will be collected every Thursday and the children will receive a house point if they have five adult signatures in their reading diaries.

 The spelling words for each group, for each week will be handed out to children as a paper copy as well as on here to refer back too.